-- (2) The estimates incorporate flows of earnings related to all Pacific halibut sectors in the model.
-See IPHC-2021-ECON-02-R02 for the compilation of data on the flows of benefits in the Pacific halibut sectors.
+- (1) The model uses an updated set of data, and estimates are now available for 2020.
+At the AM097, the estimates were available up to 2018, and at the IM097, up to 2019.
+Note that using the updated set of data implies re-estimation of the model for the entire analyzed period (2014-2020) using revised 2014-2019 data.
+Thus, final estimates for earlier years may have changed.
+However, no substantial adjustments have been recorded.
+Extending the model to 2020 illustrates the Covid-19 impact on the Pacific halibut fisheries. - (2) The estimates incorporate flows of earnings related to all Pacific halibut sectors in the model.
+See IPHC-2021-ECON-02 for the compilation of data on the flows of benefits in the Pacific halibut sectors.
 These are particularly pronounced in Alaska where substantial flows are identified from harvest location to buyer's headquarters, from the landing area to vessel owner residence and quota holder residence, and from sport fishing location to Charter Halibut Permit owner residence. - (3) The latest update of the PHMEIA provides preliminary estimates of community effects.
 The model informs on the county-level economic impacts in Alaska and highlights areas particularly dependent on Pacific halibut fishing-related economic activities.
 The current model update also makes use of regional COAR (COAR, 2021) data to refine the spatial distribution of the processing sector contribution to the economy of each Alaskan county (an improvement from results presented in IPHC-2021-SRB019-09). - (4) The extended model (labeled PHMEIA-r) provides preliminary estimates for the saltwater charter sector that is disaggregated from the services-providing industry. - (5) The model incorporates estimates of angler expenditures on fishing trips and durable goods.
-These are used in conjunction with an estimate of the share of marine angler effort that relies directly on the Pacific halibut stock. - (6) The model adopts an improved production structure for commercial fishing in British Columbia making use of data on quota lease price (Castlemain, 2019). - (7) This update on the PHMEIA development is supplemented by an analysis of the formation of the price paid for Pacific halibut products by final consumers (end-users) that is intended to provide a better picture of Pacific halibut contribution to the GDP along the entire value chain, from the hook-to-plate (IPHC-2021-IM097-INF04).4
+These are used in conjunction with an estimate of the share of marine angler effort that relies directly on the Pacific halibut stock. - (6) The model adopts an improved production structure for commercial fishing in British Columbia making use of data on quota lease price (Castlemain, 2019). - (7) This update on the PHMEIA development is supplemented by an analysis of the formation of the price paid for Pacific halibut products by final consumers (end-users) that is intended to provide a better picture of Pacific halibut contribution to the GDP along the entire value chain, from the hook-to-plate (IPHC-2021-ECON-06).

-It is important to note that the model continues to rely heavily on secondary data sources,5 and as such, the results are conditional on the adopted assumptions for the components for which up-to-date data are not available (details on data inputs are available in IPHC-2021-ECON-02-R02).
-That said, the Secretariat strives to make the best use of data collection programs of national and regional agencies, academic publications on the topic, and grey literature reporting on fisheries in Canada and the United States.
-The model also uses a set of non-fisheries data inputs described in IPHC-2021-AM097-14.
+It is important to note that the model continues to rely heavily on secondary data sources, and as such, the results are conditional on the adopted assumptions for the components for which up-to-date data are not available (details on data inputs are available in IPHC-2021-ECON-02).
+That said, the